 To improve supply, we have approved multiple overseas-registered alternative saline fluids under section 19A of the Therapeutic Goods Act 1989.
-We are continuing to prioritise evaluation of additional applications submitted under section 19A.
 Please see further information below or visit our Section 19A approvals database for up-to-date information about the alternative products (search by the active ingredient, ‘0.9% Sodium Chloride’).

-Suppliers have advised us that supply will continue to be constrained throughout 2024.
+Suppliers have advised us that supply will continue to be constrained into 2025.

 Information for health services

-The TGA has been closely monitoring the IV fluid situation and discussing supply challenges with state and territory health department in our Medicines Availability Working Group (MAWG) meetings.
+The TGA has been closely monitoring the IV fluid situation and discussing supply challenges with state and territory health departments in our Medicines Availability Working Group (MAWG) meetings.

 Managing the shortage and supply of IV fluids is a priority for us, as we understand these medicines are of critical importance.